tiker/albion-data-website/index.md

   -events-ignore string
     	Blacklist of event IDs to hide messages when debugging.
 Comma separated.
   -i string
     	Base URL to send PUBLIC data to, can be 'nats://', 'http://' or 'noop' and can have multiple uploaders.
-Comma separated. (default "http+pow://www.albion-online-data.com:4223")
+Comma separated. (default is "http+pow://pow.west.albion-online-data.com" or "http+pow://pow.east.albion-online-data.com" determined by the game server you connect to)
   -ignore-decode-errors
     	Ignore the decoding errors when debugging
   -l string